Chapter Seven: Structures

-Underneath all the devices and decorations, every physical object in the BrikWars universe is a Structure at heart, from the minifig and his weapon and the grassy knoll on which he's crouching to the public library and the orphanage he's targeting for orbital bombardment.
-The majority of these Structures are simply handled as free scenery, not owned or paid for by any player, but it's still important to be able to cook up some quick attributes in order to know how efficiently they can be reduced to smoking craters.
+Underneath all the devices and decorations, every physical object in the BrikWars universe is a Structure at heart, from the minifig and his weapon and the grassy knoll on which he's crouching, to the public library and the orphanage he's targeting for orbital bombardment.
+The majority of these Structures are simply handled as free scenery, not owned or paid for by any player, but it's still important to be able to cook up some quick attributes to know how efficiently they can be reduced to smoking craters.

-Structure vs. Surface Elements
+Structure vs. Non-Structural Elements

 The foundation of any Creation is its central Structure,

-upon which the non-Structural Surface Elements (limbs, weapons,
+upon which Non-Structural Elements (limbs, weapons,

 devices, decorations, etc.) are mounted.
 As a rule of thumb, any section of